Kraxorax/elm-matrix-a/README.md

 # Matrix a

 `Matrix a` is data-structure of some width and height, containing elements of type `a` on `x` and `y` indexes.
-It's similar to a table, but rows and columns have no names.
+It's similar to a table, but rows and columns have no names, only indexes.
 It is not a mathematical matrix, as there are no operations between matrices.

 Main library exposes `Matrix a` creation, traversal, and some manipulation functions.